 There are two types of data: qualitative and quantitative.
 Qualitative data describes (e.g. “the dog is brown”) while quantitative data focuses on numbers (e.g. “9 in 10 dentists recommend this toothpaste”).

 If you’ve never combined data and content before, start simple.
-To get a feel for navigating datasets, we at Digital Third Coast recommend easily accessible tools such as Google Trends, Google Analytics (for B2B marketers), Data.gov, U.S. Census Bureau, and the Bureau of Labor Statistics.
+To get a feel for navigating datasets, we at Digital Third Coast recommend easily accessible tools such as Google Trends to look at search volume trends across the country, as well as Google Analytics (for B2B marketers) for added insights.
+Government agencies also offer great resources, including Data.gov, the U.S. Census Bureau, and the Bureau of Labor Statistics.

 Now that you have your data, it’s time to figure out how it relates to the story that you’re looking to tell.
 Whatever story that is, it should be newsworthy – timely with a human interest angle that makes an impact on readers.

-When we say hard data, we mean data that comes from vetted, third-party sources and exists on the internet in its raw, unadulterated form.
+When we say hard data, we mean data that comes from vetted, third-party and authoritative data sources and exists on the internet in its raw, unadulterated form.

 Typically, the data stems from existing databases, such as the ones mentioned above (e.g. Data.gov, U.S. Census Bureau).
 Hard data can also be found in scholarly reports and studies about specific topics.